xujinglin/FineDiving/README.md

-# FineDiving
+# FineDiving: A Fine-grained Dataset for Procedure-aware Action Quality Assessment

-FineDiving: A Fine-grained Dataset for Procedure-aware Action Quality Assessment
+This repository contains FineDiving dataset and PyTorch implementation for Temporal Segmentation Attention (TSA).